Received first patent in 1868; obtained at least 25 more patents over her lifetime

 Invented a machine that could create the square-bottomed grocery bag that is still used today

-One day at work, a snagged thread caused a shuttle to fly off its moorings along the processing line, and a worker was injured.
-Based on what Knight observed, she suggested and went on to create a way to create a covered shuttle so that this kind of accident couldn’t happen.
-At the time she didn’t know about patents so though companies went on to use her idea, she never profited from that particular one.
+One day at work, a snagged thread caused a shuttle to fly off its moorings along the processing line.
+A worker was injured.
+Knight witnessed the accident, so she made suggestions to management about how to prevent another accident.
+She also worked out a way to create a covered shuttle which was protective.
+At the time, Knight didn’t know about patents.
+Though companies went on to use her idea, she never profited from that particular one.

 Worked in a Paper Bag Factory

-Knight went on to invent many other useful products, almost all of which had to do with manufacturing.
+Most of her patents had to do with various ways to improve manufacturing.
 One was a machine for boring holes, another was for a numbering machine, and yet another pertained to making windows and sashes.
 In the mid-1890s she dedicated herself to creating a better machine for making shoes.

 Knight never had a family, and she died in 1914.

 At her death, she held patents for 22 inventions and had assigned patents for an estimated 60 more to her employers or financial backers.